Jontzii/Ruuvi-InfluxDB-API/README.md

 # Influx DB API [![Build Status](https://travis-ci.com/Jontzii/Ruuvi-InfluxDB-API.svg?token=5Bjybdo7LaL3nvzBsFyv&branch=master)](https://travis-ci.com/Jontzii/Ruuvi-InfluxDB-API)
 API that returns values from Influx DB which contains meteorological data measured continuously with Ruuvitag using [RuuviCollector](https://github.com/Scrin/RuuviCollector).
-Made mainly to be used with my own weather website/app and as a nodejs/express learning project.

-## URL
-data.jontzi.com/weather/api/1?api_key=xx

-data.jontzi.com/weather/api/1/latest?api_key=xx

-## API Key
-An API key is required to make any calls.
-Calls made without a proper key will return HTTP 401 Unauthorized.
-A key can be authorized by adding it to a MySQL table containing the keys.
-Currently, api-key's only purpose is to block most web scrapers/bots as the website is not secured in any other way.
-In the future, a better and more secure method will probably be implemented.
+I made this project as a simple nodejs/express learning project and it is no longer updated.
+As it was meant to be a simple learning project many parts (e.g. authentication) of it are implemented pretty poorly.

 ## Data
 All data is returned in a JSON-format.
 The following measurements are measured: